For Immediate Release: June 24, 2021

 Keep your family, friends, and pets safe this summer

-CASCADE – With deepening droughts and summer heat settling across Idaho, Friends of Lake Cascade have reported the first seasonal algal bloom in the Boulder Creek Arm Tributary.
+CASCADE – With deepening droughts and summer heat settling across Idaho, Friends of Lake Cascade have reported the first seasonal algal outbreak in the Boulder Creek Arm Tributary.

-Algal blooms can be toxic and harm humans, pets, and other wildlife.
-When outbreaks occur, officials recommend those recreating around Lake Cascade restrain from drinking, swimming or walking near water where an outbreak is occurring.
+Algal outbreaks can be toxic and harm humans, pets, and other wildlife.
+When outbreaks occur, officials recommend recreators restrain from drinking, swimming, or walking near water where an outbreak is occurring.